donalharrison/no1_system/docs/core/Actions.md

         <td>
             <h2>Use an Ability</h2>
             <p>
             Characters can spend their action to use an Ability gained from their Training Talent trees.
-Most Abilities include a Skill name in ther description, which indicates the Skill rating used to determine the type of dice rolled when using the Ability.
+Most Abilities include a Skill name in their description, which indicates the Skill rating used to determine the type of dice rolled when using the Ability.
             </p>
         </td>
     </tr>